A Formula about W-operator and Its Application to Hurwitz Number: Abstract

 \section{Abstract}

 $W$-operators are differential operators on the polynomial ring.
 Mironov, Morosov and Natanzon construct the generalized Hurwitz numbers.
 They use the $W$-operator to prove a formula for the generating function of the generalized Hurwitz numbers.
-A special example of $W$-operators is the cut-and-join operator.
+A special example of the $W$-operator is the cut-and-join operator.
 Goulden and Jackson use the cut-and-join operator to calculate the simple Hurwitz number.
-In this paper, we study the relation between $W$-operator $W([d])$ and the central elements $K_{1^{n-d}d}$ in $\mathcal{C}S_n$.
-We also give another proof for the formula proved by Mironov et al..
+In this paper, we study the relation between $W$-operator $W([d])$ and the central elements $K_{1^{n-d}d}$ in $\mathbb{C}S_n$.
+Based on the relation we find, we give another proof about a differential equation of the generating function of $d$-Hurwitz number.